50.4 MB (1.0 MB compressed)

 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Fibroepithelial polyp on the inner lower lip of a six month old baby girl's mouth.
+MODEL RELEASED.
+Fibroepithelial polyp on the inside of a 59-year-old man's cheek.
 This is a benign (non-cancerous) growth on the tongue's mucous membrane.
-The polyp, also called an acrochordon or skin tag, consists of fibrous tissue surrounded by a layer of epithelial cells.
+The polyp, also called an acrochordon, consists of fibrous tissue surrounded by a layer of epithelial cells.
 The polyp can be surgically removed if it causes discomfort.

 Model release available.
 Property release not required.